 The National Campus is situated on a 73 acre site near the FSM capital in Palikir, six miles from Kolonia.
 The student body at the National Campus is composed primarily of recent high school graduates from the four states in the FSM.
 These students come to the National Campus with bilingual or trilingual backgrounds representing eight different Micronesian languages and as many cultures.
-Approximately eight hundred fifty full-time students are enrolled each semester in either degree programs or programs leading to a certificate of achievement.

-The thirteen buildings include classrooms, learning resources center, recreation, student center, cafeteria, residence halls for men and for women, offices for faculty and administration, a multipurpose gymnasium, and maintenance facilities.
+Approximately nine hundred fifty full-time students are enrolled each semester in either degree programs or programs leading to a certificate of achievement.
+The fifteen buildings include classrooms, learning resources center, recreation, student center, cafeteria, residence halls for men and for women, offices for faculty and administration, a multipurpose gymnasium, maintenance facilities, tutoring and counseling center.